stoermelder/vcvrack-packone/docs/midikit/SCRIPTING.md

-that later definition called — the "no `midi.onMessage` defined" warning logged at load time is the last word on it. (`trig.enableIn()` is not a hook — it's a live API call like `param.enable()`, so calling it at any time takes effect for subsequent trigger dispatch.)
+that later definition called — the "no `midi.onMessage` defined" warning logged at load time is the last word on it. (`trig.enableIn()` is not a hook — it's a live API call like `param.enable()`, so calling it at any time takes effect for subsequent trigger dispatch. `rack.getConfig()`/`rack.setConfig()` are likewise live calls, not hooks — see [Persistence](#persistence) — so unlike the hooks above, calling them from inside a callback, or any number of times, works exactly as it looks like it should.)

 This is a deliberate, permanent design choice: resolving hooks once, rather than looking them up by name on every incoming MIDI message or trigger tick,